shehabattia96/Bevy-AMR-Navigator/README.md

 - The user can click anywhere in the scene to set a new goal for the AMR.
 The goal is broadcast using Bevy's eventing system.

-- This is being developed on an M3 Pro with 18GB of RAM.

 - I initialized the project using `cargo init && cargo add bevy`.
 I add the `DefaultPlugins` to get basic Bevy functionality.

 - When I was about to make my first commit, I realized I needed to check if the project builds before I commit, so I added a quick [pre-commit](./pre-commit) script with instrucitons to soft link it to `.git/hooks/pre-commit` in the file.
 I also chmod +x'd it so it's ready to go checked-in.